Mimesis: Night of the Living Dead: Plot

-A farmer and his wife are attacked in their remote home by what appears to be zombies.
+A farmer and his wife are attacked in their remote home by what appear to be zombies.
 At a horror convention, filmmaker Alfonso Betz is onstage discussing media being blamed for real-life violence.
 Russell and Duane listen in the audience, but Duane is disinterested and talks over the speaker.
 In the cafeteria later, Russell and Duane are invited to a private party by a seductive goth girl.

 Russell and Duane go to a secluded farmhouse for the party, along with other horror fans.
-The partiers drink keg beer and get to know each other before seemingly passing out.
+The partyers drink keg beer and get to know each other before seemingly passing out.

-Russell awakens with a girl named Karen in a cemetery, dressed as two leads from “Night of the Living Dead” and without a memory of how they got there.
+Russell awakes with a girl named Karen in a cemetery, now dressed as two leads from “Night of the Living Dead” and without a memory of how they got there.
 A zombie approaches and bites Russell’s throat while Karen runs away.
 She finds Duane, who has just awoken inside of a truck.
 She takes refuge in the farmhouse and tells Duane what happened.
 Disbelieving, Duane looks for Russell and then carries him back to the farmhouse after seeing the zombie.
 Karen hears voices coming from a vent leading to the house’s basement.
 Duane explores the top floor and finds a room where all modern technology has been stored.
-The rest of the house is made to look like it is the 1960s.
+The rest of the house has been made to look like the 1960s.
 Duane also finds the dead bodies of the farmer and his wife.

-Duane decides to take Russell to a hospital in the truck but retreats to the house after three zombies approach.
+Duane decides to take Russell to a hospital in the truck but retreats to the house when three zombies approach.
 Duane has to leave Russell outside and the zombies tear him apart.

 In the basement, Duane finds Karl with his wife and daughter, as well as Keith and Judith.
-The group discusses their situation and what to do next.
+The group discuss their situation and what to do next.
 Keith points out that they are unwitting participants in a recreation of “Night of the Living Dead.”

 The original movie plays on an old television set in one of the rooms.
-Karl wants to take the truck and escape, but the group overrules him.
+Karl wants to take the truck and escape but the group overrule him.
 Duane sneaks out from a top floor window and makes a run to the shed out back for tools.
 He kills one of the zombies by stabbing garden shears into its throat.
 Duane returns to the house.
 Keith adds that it is a good thing that Karl did not take the truck because it blows up in the movie.

 Karl sneaks outside to hotwire the truck anyway.
-The rest of the group screams for him to stop, but he blows himself up.
+The rest of the group scream for him to stop but he blows himself up.